nedumay/FitnessTrainer/README.md

 The app is written entirely in Kotlin and uses the Gradle build system.

-Tools and Libraries: Firebase, Coroutines + StateFlow, Dagger2
+Tools and Libraries: Firebase, Coroutines + StateFlow, Dagger2, Worker, YoutubePlayer, Glide, Navigation fragment.

 Language Support: English, Russian